good-lly/s3mini/README.md

 }

-// list objects in the bucket, 10 at a time using pagination token let results = await s3.listObjectsPaged("/", undefined, 10, undefined);
+// list objects in the bucket, 10 at a time using pagination token let results = await s3.listObjectsPaged('/', undefined, 10, undefined);
 while (results?.objects?.length) {
-  console.log("List of objects in this page:", results);
+  console.log('List of objects in this page:', results);
-  results = await s3.listObjectsPaged("/", undefined, 10, results.nextContinuationToken);
+  results = await s3.listObjectsPaged('/', undefined, 10, results.nextContinuationToken);
 }

 // delete the object